dapplegatecp/lpp-client/README.md

 ## Output Options

+- Unix Socket: When `output` is set to "un", the application creates a Unix socket at `/tmp/nmea.sock` however, this is only consumed by the local container but populates the CS path (default: "/status/rtk/nmea").
-- Unix Socket: When `output` is set to "un", the application creates a Unix socket at `/tmp/nmea.sock` for NMEA data output.
+- Unix Socket and TCP Server: When `output` is set to "un-tcp:port", the application creates a Unix socket at `/tmp/nmea.sock` and populates the CS path and also listens on the specified TCP port for incoming connections (up to 5).
+This allows for both local and network-based access to NMEA data.
 - TCP: When `output` is set to "ip:port", the application sends NMEA data to the specified IP address and port.

 ## Data Formats